dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 is created in the destination chain
 There are several ways of value migration in Komodo platform:
 - MoMoM notarized migration
-- migration with manual notarization
+- alternative migration method with notarization of the given burn transaction by notary operators (MoMoM backup solution)
-- selfimport migration.
+- selfimport.

 The migration process consists of making an export or burn transaction in the source chain and making an import transaction for the burned value which is created in the source chain but is sent to the destination chain.
 Komodo validation code checks that for the import transaction